-There a significant number of zero-dose children, high numbers of children with stunting & wasting, and unacceptably high numbers of childhood mortalities in the state.
+Despite the progress in immunization there is still a significant number of zero-dose children, high numbers of children with stunting & wasting, and unacceptably high numbers of childhood mortalities in the state.

-The State Government urgently needs to prioritize investments in maternal and child healthcare services, including nutrition interventions, and immunizations to improve the health outcomes of children in the state.
+The State Government urgently needs to prioritize investments in maternal and child healthcare services, including nutrition interventions, immunizations, and healthcare infrastructure to improve the health outcomes of children in the state.
 It is also important for the state to work with key partners to identify and target communities with unvaccinated children.

-- i.
-Stunting: Children Shorter in Height-for-Age - ii.
-Wasting: Children with Low Weight-for-Height - iii.
-Zero-dose: Children who failed to receive any routine vaccination never reached by routine immunization services
+i.
+Stunting: Children Shorter in Height-for-Age

+ii.
+Wasting: Children with Low Weight-for-Height

+iii.
+Zero-dose: Children who failed to receive any routine vaccination - never reached by routine immunization services